3 flips for Hirano but a 4th win for James at Winter X

 It left Hirano, the two-time Olympic silver medalist, with a silver medal in Aspen, as well.
 And James, who took bronze in Pyeongchang four years ago, earned another gold.

-“It’s hard to put words on this, honestly,” said James, who finished 11th in a star-studded contest in Switzerland last week.
-“I just wanted to bounce back.
-Ayumu is an amazing opponent … and I knew I had to bring my best.”
+“The triple is so difficult,” Hirano said through a translator.
+“And then, it’s also tough to link the next trick.”

-So far, James’ best has included the switchback double cork 1260, a daunting, near-blind trick that involves two head-over-heels flips after riding backward up the wall, then spinning toward the top of the pipe.
+So far, James’ best has featured the switchback double cork 1260 — a daunting, near-blind trick that involves two head-over-heels flips after riding backward up the wall, then spinning toward the top of the pipe.

 He executed it on his first three runs, and the judges placed him ahead of Hirano after the second run.
 (No scores are given at the X Games, and judges simply rank the riders based on the overall impression of their runs.)
 Hirano’s younger brother, Kaishu, finished third.